 TEAS Scores – What is a Good TEAS Score?

-The TEAS test (Test of Essential Academic Skills) is a standardized exam taken by students who have an interest in attending nursing (or a dental hygienist) program in the United States.
+The TEAS test (Test of Essential Academic Skills) is a standardized exam taken by students who have an interest in attending nursing school in the United States.
 Learn everything you need to know about TEAS scores in this article.

 The exam is scored on a scale from 0% to 100%.
 Students will receive the following on their TEAS score report: